Learn Before

 Number of Layers to Freeze When Using a Pre-trained Model for Transfer Deep Learning

-- Small, only replace the last layer.
+- Small dataset: Replace only the last layer.

 0